rust-gamedev/rust-gamedev.github.io/content/news/032/index.md

 The terrain is generated with multi-octave simplex noise using the new simplex-noise crate [`clatter`][clatter].

-Terrain Generator's code is open-soruced on [GitHub][terrain-generator-github].
+Terrain Generator's code is open-sourced on [GitHub][terrain-generator-github].

 [terrain-generator]: https://ianjk.com/terrain_generator/
 [kettlecorn_twitter]: https://twitter.com/kettlecorn